raheelzulfiqar/Mod-4-Project-Time-Series-Analysis/README.md

 ## GOAL

 The goal of this project is to  complete a very common real-world task in regard to Time-Series Modeling.
 However, real world problems often come with a significant degree of ambiguity, which requires  knowledge of statistics and data science to think critically about and answer.
 While the main task in this project is Time-Series Modeling, that isn't the overall goal--it is important to understand that Time-Series Modeling is a tool in our toolbox, and the forecasts it provides us are what we'll use to answer important questions.

+## Modeling

+I used SARIMAX model to predict the house prices in the top 5 zipcodes for two years in future.